slaclab/sdf-docs/accounts-and-access.md

-## How to I access my group/collaboration's data?
+## How do I access my group/collaboration's data?

 SDF uses Unix POSIX groups for access.
 All existing Unix groups from centos7.slac.stanford.edu or rhel6-64.slac.stanford.edu are available in SDF.
 To view all groups known to SDF, you can use this script:
 ```